RSS is a format called “Internet Content Syndication”.

 Syndication makes it possible to establish exchanges of information (text, links, images) between Internet sites, which are updated automatically.

-This system makes it possible, in particular, to display on a site information from another site, while maintaining its own formatting and its own graphic charter (one hears about white marker publication).
+This system makes it possible, in particular, to display on your site information from our site, while maintaining your own formatting and presentation (white-labelling).

 RSS is an acronym for Rich Site Summary or Really Simple Syndication.
 RSS is based on the XML standard.